CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Pragmatics

 \subsection{Hash-Consing of Groupings and CFLOBDDs to Create Unique Representatives}

-Hash-consing \cite{Tokyo-TR-74-03:Goto74} is a standard technique that can be applied to a hierarchically structured datatype to enforce the invariant that only a single representative is ever constructed for each value in the datatype.
-Hash-consing should not be confused with the canonicity result from \sectref{CanonicalnessHighLevel} and Appendix~\sectref{canonical-proof}: hash-consing and canonicity concern different kinds of equivalence properties.
-Hash-consing concerns concrete memory representations---i.e., for a given construction pattern of a data structure (such as a CFLOBDD), there is only a single value constructed in memory, no matter how many times that value arises in a computation.
-Canonicity is a semantic property---i.e., if two CFLOBDDs $C_1$ and $C_2$ represent the same Boolean function, then $C_1$ and $C_2$ are isomorphic.
+Hash-consing \cite{Tokyo-TR-74-03:Goto74} enforces the invariant that only a single representative exists for each value constructed from some datatype.
+Hash-consing should not be confused with canonicity (\sectref{CanonicalnessHighLevel} and Appendix~\sectref{canonical-proof}).
+Canonicity is a semantic property: if two CFLOBDDs $C_1$ and $C_2$ represent the same function, then $C_1$ and $C_2$ are isomorphic.
+Hash-consing concerns concrete memory representations: for a given data-structure construction pattern, only a single representative exists in memory, no matter how many times that value arises in a computation.

-Nevertheless, when canonicity holds, there is a particularly beneficial interaction with hash-consing.
-In particular, at the cost of a hash lookup and possibly a hash-table insertion with each operation that constructs a \texttt{Grouping} or \texttt{CFLOBDD}, an implementation can maintain the invariant that, at any given time, there is a unique concrete memory representation of a given Boolean function.\footnote{ It can also be useful to use hash-consing for the objects of classes {\tt ReturnTuple}, {\tt PairTuple}, and {\tt ValueTuple}. } When such an invariant is maintained, the last phrase of \theoref{Canonicity} can be restated to read ``$\ldots$ then $C_1$ and $C_2$ are identical.''
+However, because canonicity holds for CFLOBDDs, an implementation that uses hash-consing\footnote{ It can also be useful to use hash-consing for the objects of classes {\tt ReturnTuple}, {\tt PairTuple}, and {\tt ValueTuple}. } satisfies an even stronger form of equivalence.
+In particular, \theoref{Canonicity} can be restated to read ``$\ldots$ then $C_1$ and $C_2$ are identical.''

 Because the operations that construct {\tt Grouping\/}s and {\tt CFLOBDD\/}s involve a certain amount of processing before the object being constructed is finally complete, we will assume that two operations, named {\tt RepresentativeGrouping\/} and {\tt RepresentativeCFLOBDD}, are available for explicitly maintaining the tables of representative {\tt Grouping\/}s and {\tt CFLOBDD}s, respectively.
 For instance, a call {\tt RepresentativeGrouping(g)\/} checks to see whether a representative for {\tt g\/} is already in the table of representative {\tt Grouping\/}s; if there is such a representative, say {\tt h}, then {\tt g\/} is discarded and {\tt h} is returned as the result; if there is no such representative, then {\tt g\/} is installed in the table and returned as the result.
 The operations {\tt RepresentativeForkGrouping\/} and {\tt RepresentativeDontCareGrouping\/} return the unique representatives of types {\tt ForkGrouping\/} and {\tt DontCareGrouping}, respectively.